kghose/hotwaterjack/README.md

 Use ESP32 board to record temperatures and events associated with hot water boiler operation.

-1. Record temperatures and events and keep in memory
+1. Record temperatures and keep in rolling buffer
 2. Deliver data via WiFi link when client conencts
-3. Overwrite data when buffer full or when client has downloaded data

 *With apologies to Carole King